zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 ##  Preferred target audience

-Mirand Lark, General Manager, Contoso Ltd.
+Mirand Lark, General Manager, Contoso, Ltd.

 The primary audience is the business decision makers and technology decision makers.
-From the case study scenario, this includes Mirand Lark, General Manager of Contoso Ltd. Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president \[VP\] line of business \[LOB\], or chief marketing officer \[CMO\]), or to those who represent the business unit IT or developers that report to application sponsors.
+From the case study scenario, this includes Mirand Lark, General Manager of Contoso, Ltd. Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president \[VP\] line of business \[LOB\], or chief marketing officer \[CMO\]), or to those who represent the business unit IT or developers that report to application sponsors.

 ## Preferred solution

-After lawyers affirmed that Contoso Ltd. could legally store customer data in the cloud, Contoso created a strategy that capitalized on the capabilities of Microsoft Azure.
+After lawyers affirmed that Contoso, Ltd. could legally store customer data in the cloud, Contoso created a strategy that capitalized on the capabilities of Microsoft Azure.

 *High-level architecture*